MostafaGomaa/Caro-webviz-server/README.md

 export ROS_PACKAGE_PATH=(~/YOUR_caro-webviz-server_DIR):$ROS_PACKAGE_PATH

-* Navigate to the package directory and rosmake each of the packages (here it is ~/Caro-webviz-server) cd ~/Caro-webviz-server/rosbridge_suite rosmake
+* Navigate to the package directory and rosmake each of the packages (here it is ~/Caro-webviz-server) 'cd ~/Caro-webviz-server/rosbridge_suite rosmake

 cd ~/Caro-webviz-server/tf2_web_republisher
-rosmake
+rosmake'

 ### Run:
-* run the rosbrigde and the tf2_web_republisher rosrun rosbridge_server rosbridge.py
+* run the rosbrigde and the tf2_web_republisher 'rosrun rosbridge_server rosbridge.py
-rosrun tf2_web_republisher tf2_web_republisher
+rosrun tf2_web_republisher tf2_web_republisher'